 Hesham A. Hassaballa is a Chicago doctor and writer.
 He has written extensively on a freelance basis, being published in newspapers across the country and around the world.
 He has been a Beliefnet columnist since 2001, and has written for the Religion News Service.
 He is also a columnist for Patheos.
-His articles have been distributed worldwide by Agence Global, and he was also a guest blogger for The Chicago Tribune before joining ChicagoNow.
+His articles have been distributed worldwide by Agence Global, and he was also a guest blogger for The Chicago Tribune and has a medical-related blog on ChicagoNow.
 In addition, Dr. Hassaballa has appeared as a guest on WTTW (Channel 11) in Chicago, CNN, Fox News, BBC, and National Public Radio.

 Dr. Hassaballa is co-author of The Beliefnet Guide to Islam (Doubleday), and his essay, “Why I Love the Ten Commandments,” was published in the award-winning book Taking Back Islam: American Muslims Reclaim Their Faith (Rodale).
-His latest book, Noble Brother, is the story of the Prophet Muhammad told entirely in poetry, and it is now published in its second edition.
+His latest book, Code Blue, is his first work of ficton and is available worldwide by Faithful Word Press.
+He is also the author of Noble Brother, is the story of the Prophet Muhammad told entirely in poetry, and it is now published in its second edition.

 In 2007, his blog “God, Faith, and a Pen” was nominated for a Brass Crescent Award for a blog that is “the most stimulating, insightful, and philosophical, providing the best rebuttals to extremist ideology and making an impact whenever they post.”
 “God, Faith, and a Pen” has also received an award for being one of the “Top Muslim Blogs for 2010″ by Awarding The Web.